5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 ## Abstract Binary Interface

-An ABI or abstract binary interface defines how program modules and functions communicate.
+An ABI, or abstract binary interface, defines how program modules and functions communicate.
 I have two devices, and both fall under the [System V ABI - AMD64 Architecture Processor Supplement](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).

 <br/>

-While I recommend reading the entire ABI for your architecture (a few times) the only important parts here (at least on `x86_64`) are:
+While I recommend reading the entire ABI for your architecture (a few times), the only important parts here (at least on `x86_64`) are:
 1. Integer arguments are passed in the `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9` registers.
-2. The stack must be 16-byte aligned, if you forget this part, like I did, your program will segfault on any misaligned `movaps`.
+2. The stack must be 16-byte aligned.
+If you forget this part, like I did, your program will segfault on any misaligned `movaps`.
 3. If two or fewer integers are returned, they are passed in the `rax` and `rdx` registers.

 <br/>

-We can tell **Rust** code to follow an ABI using the `extern` keyword, for example defining a function with `extern "C"` means it will use the ABI we just described.
+We can tell **Rust** code to follow an ABI using the `extern` keyword.
+For example, defining a function with `extern "C"` means it will use the ABI we just described.

 <br/>